codingMustache/codingMustache/README.md

 ## Joke of the Day

-What’s the advantage of living in Switzerland?
-Well, the flag is a big plus.
+A dad washes his car with his son.
+But after a while, the son says, "why can't you just use a sponge?"

 ## Daily Trivia

-In web design, what does CSS stand for?
+What is the name of Layer 7 of the OSI model?
- 1. Cascading Style Sheet
+ 1. Session
- 2. Computer Style Sheet
+ 2. Network
- 3. Corrective Style Sheet
+ 3. Present
- 4. Counter Strike: Source
+ 4. Application

 <details>
   <summary>Answer</summary>
-  Cascading Style Sheet
+  Application
 </details>

 ## Home Server Up-Time

-Its been **2 days** since this server shutdown
+Its been **3 days** since this server shutdown